SergioSuarezgh/SergioSuarezgh/README.md

 👯 I’m looking to collaborate on projects with new technologies

-💬 Ask me about Data Analysis, Machine Learning and Fiances
+💬 Ask me about Data Analysis

 📫 How to reach me: sersuach@gmail.com